JohannRoa/globant_challenge/README.md

     ]
 '
 ```
- This request will fail if there is an id of 1 in the job table, However, if not, it will process the transactions and insert the first one.
-The remaining will be printed with the error as another field.

-**Part 3: Create a feature to backup for each table and save it in the file system in AVRO format**
+### Part 3: Create a Feature for Backup of Each Table in AVRO Format

-For this task, we will use again Glue, it is a powerfull tool for processing big data, also it facilitates the export of AVRO format.
-Thus, we are creating 3 ETLS to export each table.
-Also we can schedule each ETL to make a backup each month, so we stored it in S3.
-In this way, the ETL should be built with the database catalog of our RDS as origin source.
-Also this origin can be built with our glue connection of JDBC too.
-Thus, the target or destiny will be  S3, and we can configure format output options as AVRO.
+To address the backup feature, we again turn to AWS Glue, a powerful tool for processing big data and facilitating data export in AVRO format.
+We create three ETLs to export each table.
+These ETLs can be scheduled to run periodically to create backups, which are stored in S3.
+The ETLs are designed to use the database catalog from our RDS as the source.
+Additionally, the source can be built using the Glue JDBC connection.

 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/be0bf656-b3c0-40b4-97ac-2bae0d095af3)

-The pair of scripts for each ETL are stored in the subfolder *backup*.
-Furthermore, these scripts reduce the number of repartitions to one due to the writing of just one file.
-When working with big data is not a good practice to work with 1 repartition, however, for this test little case we make the exception.

-The resulting AVRO files are stored in each folder due to the small size of them.
+The destination or target for these ETLs is S3, and we configure the output format as AVRO.

 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/b50d6d7b-90e1-476e-83ac-956e50fca8b8)

+For simplicity, the scripts for each ETL are stored in the "backup" subfolders.
+These scripts limit the number of repartitions to one, although working with a single repartition is generally discouraged for big data.
+However, for this small-scale project, this approach is acceptable.

+The resulting AVRO files are stored in this repository in their respective folders due to their small file size.

-**Part4: Create a feature to restore a certain table with its backup**
+### Part 4: Create a Feature to Restore a Specific Table from Its Backup

-Finally, for the restoration process we use Glue too.
-On the other hand, now the  source will be the S3 file and the destination will be the tables from the glue catalog associated with the RDS.
-Fortuntely Glue reads for us the AVRO file and make all the transformations (variable mapping for columns) for uploading them in the RDS.
-The scripts which helps these processes are stored in the subfolder *backup_restore_Glue*.
+For the restoration process, we again rely on AWS Glue.
+The source is now the AVRO file stored in S3, and the destination is the tables within the Glue catalog associated with the RDS.
+Glue automatically reads the AVRO file and handles all necessary transformations, including mapping columns, for uploading the data to the RDS.
+The scripts that facilitate these processes are stored in the "backup_restore_Glue" subfolder.

 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/cbecfebf-4045-4d2e-85b7-68e2684d48ef)

-For demonstrating the restore ETL procedure, all tables were truncated before running the jobs.
-Now the tables were repopulated, the procedure was sucessfull!
+To demonstrate the restore ETL procedure, all tables were truncated before running the jobs.
+After the jobs were executed, the tables were successfully repopulated, indicating a successful restoration process.

 ## Challenge #2

-For this data analysis task we will make some queries over the database we created in the first challenge.
-The queries are stored in the folder *Challenge2*
+For the data analysis task, we will run various queries on the database created in the first challenge.
+The queries are located in the "Challenge2" folder.

-Checking the distribution of the total employees grouped by department_id and year, we can check thar there are some department_ids that does not match the department_id table.
-These values for those strange deparments seems to be outliers.
-However, making the joins over the shared keys will drop out all these outliers we saw (because these are inner joins).
-Similarly, this pattern is shown by the job_id.
+Analyzing the distribution of total employees grouped by "department_id" and year, we observe that some "department_ids" do not match the values in the "department_id" table.
+These anomalies appear to be outliers.
+However, when performing inner joins on shared keys, these outliers are removed from the results.
+A similar pattern is observed with "job_id."

 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/9a7852ab-b406-4309-bae1-e6a6e294e5f9)
 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/5044f2bd-69bb-41d4-b4e6-e6e7b92a820e)

-The first query determines the number of employees hired for each job and department in 2021 divided by quarter.
-A closer look at the first department and job arranged alphabetically should look like this:
+The first query calculates the number of employees hired for each job and department in 2021, divided by quarter.
+A sample result for the first department and job arranged alphabetically is shown below:

 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/62d63738-cd1f-4550-ad7b-7daccf6ec68a)

-The second query give us a ist of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments.
-The result is shown below:
+The second query provides a list of department IDs, names, and the number of employees hired by each department, comparing it to the mean number of employees hired in 2021 for all departments.
+The results are presented as follows:

 ![image](https://github.com/JohannRoa/globant_challenge/assets/32910991/1d2955ce-ebea-4f94-9598-638ee42befed)

-the data from this pair of queries is exported to csv in the folder.
+Data from these queries are exported to CSV files located in the designated folder.

-To better understand this results, we have developed a juypyter notebook to make some plots of this previous data.
-Refer to *plots.ipynb* to extend over this data analysis and exploration.
+For a more in-depth understanding of these results, a Jupyter notebook is available for generating plots and conducting further data analysis and exploration.
+Refer to the "plots.ipynb" for an extended analysis of the data.